REPTILE / new pets

 Pacman frogs are not very active; so don’t worry if yours basically sits in one spot waiting for food — that’s normal.

-Try not to handle new Pacman frogs for three or four days to give them a chance to get acclimated to their new surroundings.
+Try not to handle new Pacman frogs for 3 or 4 days to give them a chance to get acclimated to their new surroundings.
 Whether your frog is new or settled-in, be sure to contact a vet if you notice any of these symptoms of illness or distress:

 - More time spent hiding